cdkini/AlgoBot/README.md

 - `Problem Set`: Top Interview Questions (LeetCode)

 These defaults can be viewed and altered at any time using the `config` option.
-Note that questions are sent out at 9:00AM EST on the scheduled day so any changes or `skip` cmds will need to be made before then.
+Note that questions are sent out at `07:00AM EST` on the scheduled day so any changes or `skip` cmds will need to be made before then.

 <a name="mock-interviews"></a>
 ### 1.iii.
 Mock Interviews